Student Health can help with a variety of general medical issues and needs.

 Outside lab orders

-1. Ordering providers name, office address, phone number and fax number
+1. Ordering providers name, office address, phone number, fax number and 8 digit LabCorp account number

 2. Patient’s name and date of birth